 - Shop around with multiple carriers

-Use Online Shipping
+Use Shipping Software

 It may seem obvious, but re-using packaging is a great way to cut costs when shipping.
 Boxes experience wear and tear throughout their lifecycle.
 And the end consumer typically doesn’t notice the difference between a scuff on the corner of the box coming from its final delivery or if it was from a return shipment that you repurposed.
 Just make sure that the contents within its protective outer box are safe and sound.
 Additionally, don’t ever ship a parcel in the manufacturer’s box.
-This is a great way to get a parcel stolen from a customer’s doorsteps.
+This is a great way to get a parcel stolen from a customer’s doorstep.
 Furthermore, many insurance providers don’t accept claims for shipments in a manufacturer’s box.

-Use Cost Effective Cushioning
+Use Cost-Effective Cushioning

 Ways to ensure this are to use effective and affordable packing materials such as brown paper fill.
 Packing peanuts are a thing of the past and bubble wrap is mostly just fun to pop.
 There are more environmentally sound and affordable ways to transport goods.
 And at the end of the day, customers just want to get their package in one piece.